FURK4NGG/Arch_Hyprland_dots/README.md

 # Basic Apps and Packets (Download Section)

 !
 You can install these packages using at least pacman and yay.
 !
-I use "+" to separate different packages serving the same purpose.That means you only need to choose one of them.
+I use "+" to separate different packages serving the same purpose.That means choosing just one of them is enough.

 Linux Kernel: linux+linux-zen
 Lock Screen: hyprlock wlogout